Port St. Lucie Full-Service Animal Control & Wildlife Removal Company

 These opportunistic marsupials often live in human structures, under sheds and houses, and they also often live in attics.
 Just as with the other animals, a female with young is most likely to choose to live in the attic.
 Possums, equipped with their opposable thumbs, are great climbers, and can easily get onto the roof to their entry point.
 Possums do not live in attics as frequently as these other animals, but it does happen from time to time.

 Stray cats will sometimes live in an attic as well.
 Bats are very common, but people don't often notice them until the colony becomes very large and vocal, or until the odor becomes overwhelming.
-Birds also live in attics from time to time.
+Birds also live in attics from time to time, which is why we offer Bird Removal.
 Whatever the animal is, a wildlife professional can easily determine the species - if it's not spotted outright, there's plenty of evidence left behind! - Trails, footprints, droppings, chew marks, and more.
 There are many wild animals native to the United States that people likely encounter on a near-daily basis, sometimes without even realizing it.
 These common backyard creatures have found ways to coexist with humans, which unfortunately can lead them to become nuisance pests and even occasional health threats.
 Though these wild animals may not always be a welcome sight for homeowners, they do have some interesting characteristics!

 Squirrels are fierce fighters.
 Squirrel varieties can be found in every region of the United States.
 A group of squirrels is called a scurry.
-Squirrels are extremely territorial and will even fight to the death to defend their area.
+Squirrels are extremely territorial and will even fight to the death to defend their area, which is why you should use a Squirrel Removal specialist.
 Mother squirrels are especially vicious when protecting their babies.
 Squirrels frequently enter attics and chimneys in the winter.
 To keep them out, seal all possible points of entry around the house, screen vents and openings to chimneys and keep tree limbs cut back six to eight feet from the roofline.

 Raccoons will eat almost anything.
 Raccoons are omnivores and will eat just about anything, including fish, mice, insects, stolen eggs and human trash.
 Raccoons also sometimes "wash" their food by rapidly dunking it in water before eating.
 Their adaptable eating habits have allowed them to make themselves at home in many environments, from forests and marshes to cities and the suburbs.
 Homeowners should be sure to store trash cans and recycling bins in sealed areas or with animal-proof lids to keep raccoons, which are frequent carriers of rabies, off their property.